daplantagenet/case-based-reasoning/README.md

 ### Initialization

-In the first example, we use the Cox-Model and the `ovarian` data set from the `survival` package.
+In the first example, we use theCPH model and the `ovarian` data set from the `survival` package.
 In the first step, we initialize the R6 data object.

 ```